DanielSouzaBertoldi/autohotkey-scripts/Get Internet Password/README.md

 ### Description

-Yeah I know, you can easily check the password by going through the Network and Sharing Center control panel, but what if you could find the password to the Wi-Fi your currently connected with just a really simple shortcut in your CMD?
+Yeah I know, you can easily check the password by going through the Network and Sharing Center control panel, but what if you could find the password of the Wi-Fi you're currently connected with just a really simple shortcut in your CMD?
 Well, now your dreams can become true because this script will help your little brain remember the password within milliseconds just by pressing ```Ctrl+P```!

 _Disclaimer:_ Like I've already said, this script will return the password to the *current connected Wi-Fi*.
 If you want to find the password to other Wi-Fis you previously connected, then read the _"Modifying the code to your liking"_ section.